redzic/DiViEn/README.md

 ./DiViEn -i <path/to/input.mp4>
 ```

+To specify custom encoder arguments, use the `-ff` option, followed by a list of ffmpeg-style arguments, followed by the delimiter `--`.
+After the delimiter, arguments will be interpreted as arguments to DiViEn.
+The delimiter can be omitted if `-ff` was the last option specified.

-Specify arguments (e.g., 8 workers, 4 threads per worker, libaom-av1, custom encoding params):
+Specify arguments (e.g., 8 workers, 120 frame buffer size per worker, libaom-av1, custom encoding params):

 ```
-./DiViEn -i <path/to/input.mp4> -w 8 -c:v libaom-av1 -ff -crf 30 -cpu-used 6 -- -tpw 4
+./DiViEn -i <path/to/input.mp4> -w 8 -c:v libaom-av1 -ff -crf 30 -cpu-used 6 -- -bsize 120
 ```

-Specify custom arguments and threading options with x265 (`--` can be omitted if `-ff` is at the end of the argument list):
+Specify custom arguments and threading options with x265:

 ```
 ./DiViEn -i <path/to/input.mp4> -w 8 -c:v libx265 -ff -crf 25 -preset veryfast -x265-params pools=none:frame-threads=2
 ```

-Note that the `-tpw` option does not always correlate with encoder-specific options. `-tpw` corresponds with the `-threads` option in ffmpeg.
+Note that the `-tpw` (threads per worker) option does not always correlate with encoder-specific options. `-tpw` corresponds with the `-threads` option in ffmpeg.
 Prefer encoder-specific options for threading if available.

-The output will be in `standalone_output.mp4`.
+The template for the output file name is `<input_file_name>_<encoder_name>.mp4`.
+DiViEn will automatically create a temporary folder for the chunks.
+The temporary folder is not deleted after encoding, and if the folder already exists when DiViEn runs, DiViEn will overwrite the chunks.
+(This may change in the future.)

 The output file may not be fully compatible with some video players at the moment due to
 a lack of proper timestamps being set.
 This should be fixed in the future.